LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 • Using an existing container image hosted outside the OpenShift cluster

-• Using an existing container image imported into an image registry inside the OpenShift cluster
+• Importing an existing container image into an image registry within the OpenShift cluster

 • Using source code from a Git repository hosting service

 OpenShift also provides templates to simplify the deployment of apps with multiple components.
-Set your own parameters within the template to exercise complete control over the deployment process.
-Use the “Add to Project” function in the console to access these.
+Within the template, you can set your own parameters to exercise complete control over the deployment process.
+To access these, use the console’s “Add to Project” function.
 There’s a whole section here dedicated to CI/CD.

 Subscribe to our blog